 - Communicate with the school if there are any issues at home we can support you with or that may be affecting attendance

 - Bring in medical evidence e.g. a prescription, appointment card, hospital letter.
-Whether the absence is authorised is dependent on their attendance record and the discretion of the Pastoral Team.
+Whether the absence is authorised is dependent on their attendance record and the discretion of the Attendance Team.

-- Only take your child on holiday during the allocated school breaks (which is 13 weeks).
-Term-time holidays are only granted in “exceptional circumstances”.
-Fines will be issued if holidays are taken during school time.
+- Only take your child on holiday during the allocated school breaks (which is 13 weeks per year) Fines may be issued if holidays are taken during school time.

-We hope we can work together to ensure your child receives the very best opportunities and to do this we need positive attendance.
+We hope we can work together to ensure your child receives the very best opportunities and to do this to ensure your child reaches their full potential.